ibm-cloud-docs/appid/qs-liberty-backend.md

 ## Before you begin
 {: #liberty-before}

-Before you get started with {{site.data.keyword.appid_short_notm}} in your Liberty for Java backend application you must have the following prerequisites:
+Before you get started with {{site.data.keyword.appid_short_notm}} in your Liberty for Java back-end application you must have the following prerequisites:

 * An instance of [the {{site.data.keyword.appid_short_notm}} service](https://cloud.ibm.com/catalog/services/app-id){: external}
 * [The IBM Cloud CLI](/docs/cli?topic=cli-getting-started)